-The Womxn's March on Seattle and how Trump spurred women to activism, on The Overcast
+The Womxn's March on Seattle and how Trump spurred more women to activism, on The Overcast

 Then, we hear from video editor Lauren Frohne, one of the visual journalists behind a story about women who have felt moved to political activism after Trump’s election, some for the first time in their lives.

-Watch the viedo below and check out the story and photos here.
+Watch the video below and check out the story and photos here.

 Subscribe to The Overcast on iTunes, TuneIn, Stitcher or via RSS.
 Find and listen to past episodes of The Overcast here, and check out other Seattle Times podcasts here.